jonas-sk/pine-maastricht/site/content/project/academic-year-2020-21.md

 ## Movie Screening - "Capital in the 21st Century"

 On October 7th we hosted an online movie screening of the documentary "Capital in the 21st century".
 The movie is based on Piketty's ground-breaking bestseller with the same name - a recommendable read for any pluralist!
 While the book was already released in 2013, the movie premiered only few months before.
-After the joint movie session via Zoom, a lively discussion between the attendees refelcting on the content and its implications developed.
+After the joint movie session via Zoom, a lively discussion between the attendees reflecting on the content and its implications developed.

 ![](/img/capital-screening.jpg)

 ## Pieter Pekelharing on "Capital and Ideology"

 Four weeks later PINE welcomed Pieter Pekelharing from the University of Amsterdam to host a workshop on Piketty's new book "Capital and Ideology".
-At the start Pekelharing gave the participants a short recap of the book's content highlighting the major conclusions and.
-Afterwards guided and participated in a lively discussion with the attending students.
+At the start Pekelharing gave the participants a short recap of the book's content highlighting the major conclusions and afterwards guided and participated in a lively discussion with the attending students.
 The interactive format allowed all students to share their thoughts or ask questions.
-A successful finale of the "Piketty-Autumn".
+A successful finale of the "Piketty autumn".

 ![](/img/capital-and-ideology-workshop.jpg)